bassosimone/lfsbootstrap/README.md

 Each stage consists of several scripts named such that they run in the correct sequence for building the rootfs.

-We do not build all packages mentioned in chapter 8, 9, and 10, rather we just build the ones we need to use under WSL2.

-The script naming sequence jumps when we skip packages so that it is possible to reconstruct which packages we're skipping.
+We skip some packages mentioned in chapters 8, 9, and 10, because they're not needed under WSL2.
+The script naming sequence jumps when we skip packages so we can easily reconstruct which packages have been skipped.

-We include some BLFS packages required to download tarballs from the internet, such that we can upgrade the system.
+We include some BLFS packages that we feel should part of the base system and make maintenance possible.

 ## Importing the LFS tarball